denis-yuen/dockstore-workflow-md5sum-tester/README.md

 #### Make a Parameters JSON

-This is the parameterization of the md5sum workflow, a copy is present in this repo called `Dockstore.json`:
+This is the parameterization of the md5sum checker tool, a copy is present in this repo called `Dockstore.json`:

 ```
 {